-All or Nothing
+All or Nothing[TM]

 All or Nothing, with its unique hourglass payout design that offers two ways to win the \$250,000 top prize, is an innovative draw game and different from other draw games in the Texas portfolio.
-All or Nothing, introduced in September 2012, features good overall odds (1 in 4.5) and 10 ways to win a prize.
+All or Nothing, introduced in September 2012, features very good overall odds (1 in 4.5) and 10 ways to win a prize.
 All or Nothing is a unique game where players can win the top prize by matching all of their numbers or none of their numbers to the 12 numbers drawn.
-In May of 2018, All or Nothing was included in the draw game promotion called Lone Star Lineup®, which features multiple Texas Lottery draw games sold together.
-All or Nothing experienced a sales increase in FY 2020 of over \$4 million, most likely a continued result of the Texas Triple ChanceTM game being discontinued and players moving their dollars.
+In May of 2018, All or Nothing was included in the draw game promotion called Lone Star Lineup[®], which features multiple Texas Lottery draw games sold together.
+All or Nothing experienced a sales increase in FY 2021 of over \$7 million, most likely a continued result of the Texas Triple Chance[TM] game being discontinued and players moving their dollars.
 Additional game awareness from inclusion in the Lone Star Lineup promotion may have also contributed to the sales increase.

-Texas Lottery FY 2020 Sales Comparison
+SALES AND REVENUE PRODUCT SALES PERFORMANCE CHARTS

-Sales Comparison
+Texas Lottery FY 2021 Sales Comparison

-For FY 2020, the Texas Lottery recorded \$5.56 billion in scratch ticket sales, an increase of more than \$710 million and the highest scratch ticket sales in Texas Lottery history.
-Draw game sales concluded the fiscal year with \$1.15 billion in total sales, a decrease of \$257.7 million.
+through 8/31/2021 (in Millions)

-Total product sales for FY 2020 set an all-time sales record of over \$6.70 billion, exceeding the sales record set the previous year in FY 2019 by \$452 million.
-This is the 10th consecutive year that the Texas Lottery has reached record sales resulting in a record total contribution of \$1.684 billion for Texas education and veterans.
+Sales Comparison For FY 2021, the Texas Lottery recorded \$6.617 billion in scratch ticket sales, an increase of more than \$1.06 billion and the highest scratch ticket sales in Texas Lottery history.
+Draw game sales concluded the fiscal year with \$1.49 billion in total sales, an increase of \$342 million.
+Total product sales for FY 2021 set an all-time sales record of over \$8.107 billion, exceeding the sales record set the previous year in FY 2020 by \$1.403 billion.
+This is the 11th consecutive year that the Texas Lottery has reached record sales resulting in a record total contribution of \$1.998 billion for Texas education and veterans.
+SALES AND REVENUE PRODUCT SALES PERFORMANCE CHARTS